 If someone is touching button 1, then we’ll turn the PWM on and turn off the blue LED.

 Finally, we need to update the baselines, which represents the environment that the board is sitting in.
 This is where some of the magic happens.
-You want your board to be robust regardless of temperature, humidity, location, etc. This is key in wearables and many other IoT applications.
+You want your board to be robust regardless of temperature, humidity, location, etc., even including variations on those things over time.
+This is key in wearables and many other IoT applications.

 Then, we need to start the scanning again of the widgets.